louisbarrett/Eager-Locomotive/README.md

 *Features*

+* Uses AWS Services
   * ElasticSearch - Scalable cluster for log consolidation
   * Cloudtrail - Management and data events delivered to ElasticSearch
   * Lambda - Delivers JSON blobs to Kinesis streams
   * Kinesis Stream - Scalable event queue for incoming log data
   * Kinesis Firehose - Real-time delivery of events from streams, to ElasticSearch

-* Extensible - Adding a log sources is simple and efficient
+* Extensible - Adding a log sources is simple and scalable
+  * Create a new kinesis stream+firehose pair to add new log data

+* Efficient  - Cloudtrail event is delivered in near real time
+  * The entire stack can be deployed in approximately _8_ _minutes_

 ## Architecture